Halifax Stress Management

 ● Identifying the areas of one’s life that can be altered to reduce either the number of stressors or the intensity of these stressors.
 This may include addressing problems or challenges at work, at home, at school, with finances, or in a relationship.

 ● Learning specific skills to deal with stress.
-For example, relaxation techniques, visualization, deep breathing, meditation, progressive muscle relaxation, etc.
+For example, relaxation techniques, visualization, deep breathing, meditation, progressive muscle relaxation, time-management, prioritization, etc.

 ● Making healthy lifestyle choices regarding eating habits, sleep schedules, caffeine intake, smoking, drinking, and exercise.